SuffolkLITLab/EfileProxyServer/docs/adr/001-java-cxf-for-soap.md

 The main purpose of this project to create an application that allows Docassemble interviews to e-file with Tyler Technologies as an E-Filing Service Provider (EFSP).
 Tyler implements the ECF v4.0 standard, which is defined using XML and SOAP services.
-Thus, the choice of what software to use to comminicate over SOAP is a vital decision.
+Thus, the choice of what software to use to communicate over SOAP is a vital decision.
 It needs to be reliable, have some longevity / be maintained, and be relatively easy to use, as none of us are SOAP experts.
 The decision also needed to be made relatively early on in the lifetime of the project, as much of the rest of the software will depend on it working.